-Clinically evident eye signs (ophthalmopathy) can occur in patients with Graves’ disease.
+Clinically evident eye signs (ophthalmopathy) occur in patients with Graves’ disease.
 Fortunately only approximately 5% are severe.
 The eyes, which bulge from their sockets can be red and watery and the lids are swollen.
-Quite often, the eyes do not move normally because the swollen eye muscles are unable to work precisely and patients can experience double vision.
-Smokers with Graves’ disease have a higher risk of eye disease; this risk can be reduced by quitting smoking.
-Some patients with hyperthyroidism, but without Graves’ eye disease, may have the appearance of slightly bulging eyes because of spasm of the muscle of the lids, resulting in a staring appearance.
+Quite often the eyes do not move normally because the swollen eye muscles are unable to work precisely and patients can experience double vision.
+Some patients with Graves’ hyperthyroidism may have slightly bulging eyes because of spasm of the muscle of the lids, giving them a staring appearance.

-Thyroid hormones have a wide variety of effects on the body and the symptoms and signs of hyperthyroidism and thyrotoxicosis reflect these.
-In simple terms, all the metabolic processes “speed up”.
-For example, the pulse rate can be rapid and occasionally irregular (atrial fibrillation), bowel function may be increased, and the sweat glands may work excessively.
+Thyroid hormones have a wide variety of effects on the body and the symptoms and signs reflect these.
+In simple terms, all the metabolic processes are “speeded up”.
+For example, the pulse rate is rapid (over 100) and occasionally irregular (atrial fibrillation), bowel function is increased (diarrhoea), and the sweat glands work excessively.
 The nervous system is also stimulated so that the patient becomes irritable and nervous.
-Despite increased appetite, the patient may lose weight because food intake cannot keep up with the increased breakdown of body proteins.
+Despite increased appetite, the patient usually loses weight because food intake cannot keep up with the increased breakdown of body proteins.
 The end result is a thin, hot, nervous patient with “poppy” eyes and goitre – a classical clinical situation quickly recognized by any medical practitioner who has previously seen such a patient.

-Because Graves’ hyperthyroidism is caused by a genetically determined abnormality of the immune system, the problem is complex and there is at present no specific treatment for the underlying abnormality (TSH receptor antibodies) that causes hyperthyroidism in Graves’ disease.
-Since the end result of this problem is an overstimulation of thyroid function, treatment requires blocking thyroid hormone production with antithyroid drugs, destroying the thyroid cells with radioactive iodine or surgically removing the thyroid gland (thyroidectomy).
+Because Graves’ hyperthyroidism is caused by a genetically determined abnormality of the immune system, the problem is complex and there is at present no specific treatment for the underlying abnormality.
+Since the end result of this problem is an over stimulation of thyroid function, treatment of the symptoms requires blocking thyroid hormone production with antithyroid drugs, destroying the thyroid cells with radioactive iodine or surgically removing the thyroid gland (thyroidectomy).

 Radioactive iodine is usually given in the form of a capsule or clear liquid.
 The dose is calculated from the size of the goitre and the 24hr iodine uptake obtained by performing a “Thyroid Uptake Test.”
-Because radioactive iodine takes several weeks to months to take its full effect, antithyroid tablets are sometimes given until such time as the full effect occurs.
+Because radioactive iodine takes several weeks to take its full effect, antithyroid tablets are sometimes given until such time as the full effect occurs.

 Other Causes of Hyperthyroidism

 In Canada, Graves’ disease accounts for at least 90% of all patients with hyperthyroidism.
-Hyperthyroidism can also occur in patients with nodular goiters or due to a benign thyroid nodule that produces excess thyroid hormone.
+Hyperthyroidism can also occur in older patients with long-standing nodular goitres.

 Reviewed in February 2016 by Dr. Deric Morrison, MD FRCPC, ECNU, Endocrinologist, Assistant Professor, Division of Endocrinology, Department of Medicine, University of Western Ontario, London ON, from the original text written by: Irving B. Rosen, MD., FRCS(C), FACS, Professor of Surgery, University of Toronto, Department of Surgery, Mount Sinai Hospital; Consultant in Surgery, Princess Margaret Hospital, Ontario Cancer Institute and Paul G. Walfish CM, MD, FRCP(C), FACP, FRSM., Professor of Medicine, Pediatrics and Otolaryngology, University of Toronto; Senior Consultant, Endocrinology and Metabolism and Head and Neck Oncology Program, Mount Sinai Hospital.